marcsosduma/cobgdb/README.md

 - `O` - Changes the focus to the window where the debugging code is being displayed (Windows or X11 only).
 - `Q` - Quit: quits the program.

+## 💡 Tip for Windows 11

+- Open Windows Terminal.
+- Go to Settings (click the down arrow and select "Settings").
+- In the left-hand menu, go to the Startup section.
+- Under "Default terminal application," select Windows Console Host.
+- Click Save.

 ## 🐧 Linux

 Debugging application on Linux: